WeberChang-dev/LittleCodingLoser/README.md

 # Hello there 💻
-一個來自高雄中學不起眼的高二生，編程經驗滿一年半，是個被校內外大神電到外酥內嫩的小菜雞，正在努力追趕中
+A noob who has been coding for two years

 ## 🔭 Currently working on
-- 趕工全國科展
-- 學學React
+- Studying
-- 爆肝讀書
+- React frontend
+- occaitional Leetcode daily challeange

 ## 📚 Languages and Markup I use
-- C++ - 競賽與檢定
+- C++ for competition
-- Python - 網頁後端、爬蟲
+- Python for web backend
-- HTML, CSS  - 網頁架構與美化
+- HTML, CSS for web frontend
-- JavaScript - 網頁動畫、React前端
+- JavaScript & React also for Frontend
-- MySQL - 資料庫
+- MySQL for database

 ## 📶 Statistics

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api?username=LittleCodingLoser&show_icons=true&theme=discord_old_blurple&hide_border=true)

-求好心人幫我按那個酷星星
+I really want some cool stars

 ## 🎯 Life Goals
-- 我不要當碼農!!
-- 吃飽睡飽
+- Sleep for more than seven hours every day